msqd/harp/docs/develop/quick-start.rst

     cd <your-project>
     make

-This will install the dependencies (in a poetry-managed virtualenv) and start your proxy.
+This will install the dependencies (in a uv-managed virtual environment) and start your proxy.

 Next Steps
 ::::::::::